U.S. Energy Information Administration logo

 Electricity explained Electricity and the environment

-The United States has laws that govern the effects that electricity generation and transmission have on the environment.
+The United States has laws that govern the effects that electricity generation and transmission can have on the environment.
 The Clean Air Act regulates air pollutant emissions from most power plants.
 The U.S. Environmental Protection Agency (EPA) administers the Clean Air Act and sets emissions standards for power plants through various programs such as the Acid Rain Program.
 The Clean Air Act has helped to substantially reduce emissions of some major air pollutants in the United States.

 The effect of power plants on the landscape